-Please refer to Section 1.3 of the CEMP for preliminary construction including commencement activities and the activities anticipated during this first construction stage.
+Please refer to Section 1.3 of the CEMP for construction activities and the activities anticipated during the construction stage.

 The CPB Contractors, Ghella, UGL Engineering (CGU) joint venture was appointed by TfNSW as the construction contractor for the Project.